Centril/rfcs/text/0000-uniform-generic-bounds.md

     The types `Ti` are set as the argument type of the implementations.

-    At this point, the most general type of the closure has been inferred.
+    At this point, if possible, the most general type of the closure has been inferred.

 ## Dynamic semantics